 These governors are elected by parents and have children currently on-roll at the school.

-This governor is a representative from non-teaching staff members who work at the School.
+This governor is a representative from the staff members who work at the School.

 Local Authority Governor: